pawwapawa/ByteSprout/README.md

 ---

 ⚠️ **Note:** This repo is intended as a personal open-source reference.
-I’m not accepting pull requests or external contributions at this time.
+I’m not accepting issues, pull requests or external contributions at this time.
-If you’d like to customize it, please feel free to fork!
+If you’d like to work with it, feel free to fork and customize your own version!

----

-## 🪴 Growing this sprout?

-If you build your own, I’d love to see it!
-Open an issue or drop a link to your version 🌟